JoshuaNg2332/bank-tech-test/README.md

 ## Specification

+### User story

+As a customer,
+So that I can save money.
+I want to open a bank account with a deposit

+As a customer,
+So that I can continue adding to my savings,
+I want to be able to deposit into my back account

+As a customer,
+So that I can spend my money that I've saved,
+I want to be able to withdraw money from my bank account.

+As a customer,
+So that I can keep track of what I'm spending,
+I want to be able to print out a statment of my spending with dates.

 ### Requirements

 * You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)